Homo habilis

-Like contemporary Homo, H. habilis brain size generally varied from 500 to 900 cm3.
+H. habilis brain size generally varied from 500 to 900 cm3.
 The body proportions of H. habilis are only known from two highly fragmentary skeletons, and is based largely on assuming a similar anatomy to the earlier australopithecines.
 Because of this, it has also been proposed H. habilis be moved to the genus Australopithecus as Australopithecus habilis.
-However, the interpretation of H. habilis as a small-statured human with inefficient long distance travel capabilities has been challenged.
+However, the interpretation of H. habilis as a small-statured human with inefficient long-distance travel capabilities has been challenged.
 The presumed female specimen OH 62 is traditionally interpreted as having been 100–120 cm in height and 20–37 kg in weight assuming australopithecine-like proportions, but assuming humanlike proportions she would have been about 148 cm and 35 kg.
-Nonetheless, H. habilis may have been at least partially arboreal like what is postulated for australopithecines.
+Nonetheless, Homo habilis may have been at least partially arboreal like what is postulated for australopithecines.
 Early hominins are typically reconstructed as having thick hair and marked sexual dimorphism with males much larger than females, though relative male and female size is not definitively known.

-H. habilis manufactured the Oldowan stone-tool industry and mainly used tools in butchering.
+H. habilis manufactured the Oldowan stone tool industry and mainly used tools in butchering.
 Early Homo, compared to australopithecines, are generally thought to have consumed high quantities of meat and, in the case of H. habilis, scavenged meat.
 Typically, early hominins are interpreted as having lived in polygynous societies, though this is highly speculative.
 Assuming H. habilis society was similar to that of modern savanna chimpanzees and baboons, groups may have numbered 70–85 members.
 This configuration would be advantageous with multiple males to defend against open savanna predators, such as big cats, hyenas and crocodiles.
 H. habilis coexisted with H. rudolfensis, H. ergaster / H. erectus and Paranthropus boisei.